cloudfoundry/summit-training-classes/basics/site/content/labs/state.md

 cf services
 ```

 If you hit the `/env` endpoint of your app, or run the command `cf env stateful-app`, you will see the `VCAP_SERVICES` environment variable that Cloud Foundry provides to your app.
-When a service is bound to your app, its details appear in this variable.
+When a service is bound to your app, the service's details appear in this variable.

 ## Demonstrating Persistence